How much life insurance do I need?

 How does the Living Benefit work?

-During your lifetime, you or your spouse (if applying) can apply to collect an accelerated benefit up to 50% of coverage amount (less a benefit processing fee) if you are diagnosed with a terminal illness from which you are not expected to recover (as defined in the group policy) and have a life expectancy of six (6) months or less.
+During your lifetime, you or your spouse (if applying) can apply to collect an accelerated benefit up to 50% of coverage amount if you are diagnosed with a terminal illness from which you are not expected to recover (as defined in the group policy) and have a life expectancy of 24 months or less.
 The remaining balance of coverage is then paid to your beneficiary upon death.
 This Living Benefit can be used to help settle financial obligations or for any use as you see fit.
-You are eligible to apply for the Living Benefit if you are under age 70 once coverage has been in effect for just 180 consecutive days.
+You are eligible to apply for the Living Benefit if you are under age 70.
 Living Benefits are not payable if you made an absolute assignment of your life insurance under the group policy; the insurance company does not receive written consent by an irrevocable beneficiary; all or part of your life insurance is to be paid to your child(ren) or former spouse as part of a court approved divorce agreement; or the terminal illness is a result of intentionally self-inflicted injury or attempted suicide.
 Receipt of Living Benefits may be taxable.
 Please consult a tax advisor for specific details.

 When is the coverage effective?

-Insurance will take effect on the date your application is approved by The United States Life Insurance Company, provided the initial premium contribution is paid within 31 days after the date you are billed (send no money now) provided any person to be insured is actively at work 30 or more hours per week.
-If you are not, insurance will begin on the day you resume work.
+Insurance will take effect on the date your application is approved by New York Life Insurance Company, provided the initial premium contribution is paid within 31 days after the date you are billed (send no money now).

 When does the coverage end?